Kaaiian/CBFV/README.md

 The file `example_code.py` can be used to quickly make predictions for any given property.
 Simply input the location of your desired train and test data.

 ## Making the composition-based feature vector
-The folder cbfv has the script `composition.py` and the folder "element_properties".
-This script uses some chemical parsing tools from matminer and then does numpy operations to vectorize composition at a rate of ~10,000 formulae per second.
+The folder cbfv has the script `composition.py` and the folder "element_properties" This script uses some chemical parsing tools from matminer and then does numpy operations to vectorize composition at a rate of ~10,000 formulae per second.

 ## Getting a full model for train and test.